Frequently Asked Questions

 - Pass all core courses.

 - Achieve a grade of C or higher in each of the Clinical Practice courses (MLT 271-274).
 Failure to do so will result in dismissal from the program.

 What are the practicum requirements?

 - During your program you will go through 5 different clinical rotations, assigned to you by the MLT program, for a total of over 750 hours.
 Before beginning practicum, students will be required to complete a criminal background check, ten-panel drug screen and provide proof of immunizations.
-There is a cost associated with completing this requirement.
+There are costs associated with completing these requirements.

 What is the completion rate for your program?

 - In the prior model, 91% or more students have successfully completed the 2nd half of the program.
-We do not have data for completion rates in our new model.
+We do not yet have data for completion rates in our new program model.

 What kind of certification am I eligible for with your program?